- Graduate

 FHS research seminar

 The Faculty of Health Sciences interdisciplinary research seminar series focuses on the research of the FHS faculty and related researchers.
-Held in the fall and spring semesters, the seminar is an excellent opportunity for students and faculty to engage.
+The seminar is held in the fall and spring semester and is an excellent opportunity for students and faculty to engage.

 While attendance is mandatory for first year MSc and PhD students as a requirement of HSCI 902 and HSCI 903, we encourage you to continue attending the seminars throughout your program.